 - Require all districts to administer annual dyslexia screenings.

-- Require Multi-Sensory Structured Literacy intervention for those identified as ‘at-risk’ or having Dyslexia.
+- Require Structured Literacy intervention for those identified as being ‘at-risk,’ or having dyslexic tendencies and/or dyslexia.

-OEA supports the appropriate identification and use of quality research intervention methods specific to students who are identified as ‘at-risk’ for and/or have Dyslexia.
+OEA supports the appropriate identification and use of quality research intervention methods specific to students who are identified as ‘at-risk’ for and/or having Dyslexia.

 OEA appreciates the State Board of Education members’ action to ensure all public comments regarding the guidebook continue to be heard and addressed.

-OEA reiterates the ongoing concern the guidebook, as currently proposed, needs to do more to clearly differentiate best practices as optional as opposed to required by law.
+OEA reiterates the ongoing concern that the guidebook needs to do more to clearly differentiate best practices as optional as opposed to requirements of law.

 OEA, in support and recognition of the professional expertise of their members, reminds the Ohio Dyslexia Committee, the guidebook, including suggested best practices, should clearly avoid any appearance or effort to mandate one methodology and/or provider for all student instruction.
 Local school districts should have the ability to create programs that are best suited for their community’s needs.